chaw/r7rs-libs/INSTALL.md

 In most cases, installation is straightforward:

-Some of the libraries are available from http://snow-fort.org/pkg
+Many of the libraries are available from http://snow-fort.org/pkg

 Alternatively, download the entire collection as a zip file and unpack, or clone the repository, using the 'Clone or Download' button above.
 If the